samsmithcodes/drupal-project-starter/README.md

   samsmithcodes/drupal-project-starter:latest
 ```

-Follow the installer prompts and once finished you should have a `DevOps` and `drupal-project` directory.
+Follow the installer prompts and once finished you should have a `DevOps` and `cms` directory.

 You should explore these files and make any changes required to fit your environment, by default, it should just work out of the box, and is setup with the following Docker Compose stack: